Choi-Sung-Hoon/Database/README.md

 KNU Folio is a simple web service for students to manage their portfolio.

-This project requires **Java, JSP, Servlet, Oracle Database Server**.
+This project requires **Java, JDBC, JSP, Servlet, Oracle Database Server**.

 </br>